 What you will need

-- Locate the brake light switch.
+- Locate the brake light switch above the brake pedal.

 If you are still getting an error message or your brake lights still don't work, you will need to scan your BMW for codes.
-A generic OBD2 scanner will not be able to read fault codes from BMW brake system.
-For further instructions read this article on How to scan BMW for fault codes.

-- Brake light fail error message
+- Brake light fails error message.

 - Brake light circuit error message